ThumulaPerera/Distributed-Server/dev-guide.md

-### Add new input command
+### Add new client to server command

 1. Declare a new input command type in `command/CommandType.java`

-2. Add a new class by extending the `command/inputcommand/InputCommand.java` class
+2. Add a new class inside `clientserver/command/clienttoserver` package by extending the `command/ExecutableCommand.java` class
    1. Declare all the fields corresponding to json in the class
-   2. Implement the `execute` method
+   2. Implement the `execute` method.

+   See `clientserver/command/clienttoserver/NewIdentityC2SCommand.java` for an example.

-3. Add a new case in `command/inputcommand/InputCommandFactory.java`
+3. Add a new case in `clientserver/command/clienttoserver/C2SCommandFactory.java`